 Length

-Before we get to the more convoluted terms, let’s take care of the more straightforward ones.
-As you’d expect, pipe length refers to the physical measurement of the length of a pipe measured in metres.
+One of the more straightforward terms, ‘length’ or ‘pipe length’, refers to the physical measurement of the length of a pipe.
+This is typically done in metres.

-Also known as outer diameter, the outside diameter (OD) of a pipe refers to the measurement of the outer or external surface of a cylindrical pipe.
-Basically, it’s the distance across the widest point of the pipe, passing through the centre.
+If you know the term ‘outer diameter’, you will know ‘outside diameter’ (OD).
+This refers to the measurements of the outer or external surface of a cylindrical pipe.
+In simple terms, it is the distance across the widest point of the pipe, passing through the centre.

-The outside diameter is an important measurement because it’s used to determine the size and compatibility of pipes and their associated fittings, connectors and components across various plumbing applications.
+Outside diameter determines the size and compatibility of the pipes and their associated fittings, connectors and components across various plumbing applications.

 Inside Diameter

-The inside diameter (ID), also known as the inner diameter, is the measurement of the diameter of the hollow, cylindrical space inside the pipe.
-It’s the distance across the widest point of the interior opening of the pipe, often measured from one inner edge to the opposite inner edge.
+If you’re familiar with the term ‘inner diameter,’ you will know ‘inside diameter’ (ID).
+This is the measurement of the diameter of the hollow, cylindrical space inside the pipe.
+In simple terms, it is the distance across the widest point of the interior opening of the pipe, often measured from one inner edge to the opposite inner edge.

-The inside diameter is an important measurement for several reasons:
+Knowing the inside diameter is essential for the following reasons:

-The nominal diameter (usually abbreviated as DN, from the French diamètre nominal) is a standard system used to specify the size of pipes and pipe fittings in the UK and Europe.
+Nominal diameter is a typical term used to specify the size of pipes and pipe fittings in the UK and Europe.
+It is actually often abbreviated to DN from the French term diamètre nominal.

-Unlike its North American counterpart, DN is based on the metric system.
-Using millimetres to denote pipe sizes, it provides a consistent way to designate the size of pipes and components.
+DN is based on the metric system, using millimetres to denote pipe sizes.
+This provides a consistent identity to the size of pipes and components.

-In the DN system, the nominal diameter of a pipe is equal to the approximate inside diameter (ID) of the pipe in millimetres.
+In the DN system, the nominal diameter of the pipe is equal to the approximate inside diameter (ID) of the pipe in millimetres.
+Here are two common DN pipe sizes as an example:

-- DN25 corresponds to a pipe with an approximate inside diameter of 25mm.
+• DN25 = A pipe with an approximate inside diameter of 25mm.

-- DN50 corresponds to a pipe with an approximate inside diameter of 50mm.
+• DN50 = A pipe with an approximate inside diameter of 50mm.

 The DN system simplifies pipe sizing and compatibility.
 It allows for a standardised and precise way to specify and select pipes and fittings, ensuring that components from different manufacturers and sources can be reliably interconnected.